• Skip to primary navigation

 If you lack quick cooking oats, which are smaller and thinner than old-fashioned rolled oats, David Leite says you can whizz old-fashioned oats in a coffee grinder or food processor to break them up a bit.

-Serve bowls of warm crisp with a scoop of vanilla or honey yogurt ice cream.
+Serve bowls of warm crisp with a scoop of vanilla ice cream or honey yogurt ice cream.

 Nutritional values are based on one of eight servings.